-Preference for Natural Solutions over Hard Structures for Erosion Control
+Preference for Natural Solutions over Hard Structures for Erosion Control No Statewide Policy Avoid Impacts on Sediment Supply, Erosion, Hydrodynamics Required

 In general, no projects are permitted that are deemed potentially disruptive to the movement of littoral transport along the beaches and nearshore areas.
 CMP at 52.